luiz504/02-ig22-api-solid-nodejs/README.md

 ### Repository

+In this project was used this pattern to abstract some methods to interact with the Database, enabling the process to change or mock the database easily.

 ### Factory

 This pattern is used here to abstract the process of instantiation of use-cases that some cases requires many other things.

+## CI/CD

+CI => Continuous Integration

+- Github Actions
+  - [x] Run unity tests when pushing code to github

+CD => Continuous Deployment/Delivery

+not implemented